platformatic/platformatic/docs/learn/beginner/crud-application.md

 ### Testing API endpoints

 To test our API endpoints from Platformatic, click on the **OpenAPI Documentation link**  on this page `http://0.0.0.0:3042/`.
-This will open the [Swagger editor](https://docs.scalar.com/swagger-editor) editor with all the API endpoints we just created.
+This will open the [Swagger editor](https://docs.scalar.com/swagger-editor) with all the API endpoints we just created.

 ![Todo API endpoints](../images/plt-endpoints.png)